How to find a job faster in 2026: build a prep funnel that ends in real interviews

 Use interview tests as a weekly signal for fundamentals: where your reasoning breaks, where you rush, and where your answers lack evidence.
 Short tests keep feedback cheap before you spend recruiter capital.

-Then move the same stories into mock interviews so you practice retrieval, pacing, and adaptive follow-ups the way hiring managers actually probe.
+Then move the same stories into interview practice so you practice retrieval, pacing, and adaptive follow-ups the way hiring managers actually probe.

-Keep one running list: target role, top three stories, and the gaps your last test and mock exposed.
+Keep one running list: target role, top three stories, and the gaps your last test and session exposed.
 Iterate that list weekly and your funnel tightens without spamming applications.

 Topics: how to find a job, job search 2026, get hired faster, interview preparation, job search tips